wp-plugins/goodreviews/readme.txt

 = 2.1.0 =
 * Added a caching mechanism and related settings for faster performance.
+* Added the option to defer loading of GoodReviews until the page footer.
+* Optimized shortcode input defaults.
 * Fixed some style issues that hindered responsive design.
-* Added caching mechanism to enhance performance.
+* Fixed a stylesheet/script loading issue that caused some WordPress debug errors.
 * Fixed some variable and index initializations.
-* Optimized shortcode input defaults.
 * Updated context-sensitive help.
 * Updated POT file.
 * Updated readme and FAQ.